 Title:

-Enron Energy Services Operations, Inc. hereby acknowledges receipt of the above Notice and confirms that in the event that and whenever the Trust delivers a notice demanding payment under the Demand Note to Sponsor it will comply with the terms of Section 3 of the Demand Note and will make payments of principal in immediately available funds to Danno , L.L.C. in accordance with the terms thereof.
+Enron Energy Services Operations, Inc. hereby acknowledges receipt of the above Notice and confirms that in the event that and whenever the Trust delivers a notice demanding payment under the Demand Note to Sponsor it will comply with the terms of Section 3 of the Demand Note and will make payments of principal in immediately available funds to Danno I II, L.L.C. in accordance with the terms thereof.

 ENRON ENERGY SERVICES OPERATIONS,